jamesjsong/jamesjsong.github.io/_posts/2023-10-27-Meetup-with-an-Old-Friend.markdown

 <p id="note2">2.
 From there it was onto, you guessed it, <i>Infinite Jest</i><sup id="reff1"><a href="#notee1">a</a></sup>. <a href="#ref2">↩</a></p>

 <p id="notee1">a.
-I had to tell Zach to stop after he had mentioned finishing both *The Pale King* and *The Broom of the System*.
+I had to tell Zach to stop after he had mentioned finishing both <i>The Pale King</i> and <i>The Broom of the System</i>.
 The only leg-up I had on him, apparently, was having read DFW’s “E Unibus Pluram” essay.
 Upon learning Zach hadn’t read the essay, I pitched it to him with a passable summary of the New Sincerity and DFW’s analysis of advertisements.
 I then noted a passing similarity between DFW and Bo Burnham<sup id="refff1"><a href="#noteee1">i</a></sup>, running into a wall, however, upon learning that Zach had never seen <i>Inside.</i> <a href="#reff1">↩</a></p>

 <p id="noteee1">i.
 Since we’re talking DFW, we might as well go down another layer.
 The proposed equivalence class ... and entertainer Bo Burnham belong to has the following identifying characteristics.
 A member of this equivalence class is a white man who: